Christian Dual Diagnosis Program

-There is an all-too-common phenomenon in which, when people are suffering from a psychological condition such as depression or anxiety, they turn to drugs or alcohol to help them cope with it.
+Christian dual diagnosis program treats people who are suffering from a psychological condition such as depression and anxiety, they turn to drugs or alcohol to help them cope with it.
 This is called self-treatment or self-medication.
 In the world of Christian dual diagnosis treatment centers, it is known as a dual diagnosis.
 A dual diagnosis program is designed to help you recover from both of these issues simultaneously, because recovering from the mental issues will not automatically solve the substance abuse issues, and resolving the substance abuse issues will not automatically remedy the mental health issues.
 New Creation Treatment’s Christian dual diagnosis treatment centers address both issues simultaneously in order to best prevent them from recurring.

 - A good program for your dual diagnosis treatment is going to move at your own pace, one at which you feel comfortable.